DataFire/Integrations/integrations/generated/azure_resources_managedapplications/README.md

   * roleDefinitionId **required** `string`: The provider's role definition identifier.
 This role will define all the permissions that the provider must have on the managed application's container resource group.
 This role definition cannot have permission to delete the resource group.

 ### ErrorResponse
-* ErrorResponse `object`: Error reponse indicates managed application is not able to process the incoming request.
+* ErrorResponse `object`: Error response indicates managed application is not able to process the incoming request.
 The reason is provided in the error message.
   * errorCode `string`: Error code.
   * errorMessage `string`: Error message indicating why the operation failed.
   * httpStatus `string`: Http status code.